Research

 Park.
 J. W., and Y. J. Cho.
 2017.
 Public Management and Public Policy Case Studies: For the Improvement of Government Capacity and Quality of Government.
 Seoul, Korea: Dae Young Munwhasa.

 Park.
 J. W. “Organizational Support Mitigates the Adverse Effects of Perceived Organizational Politics on Employee Attitudes: Applying the Job Demands-Resources model.”
-(R&R at The American Review of Public Administration)
+(R&R)